 What is SEER and HSPF?

-SEER is an efficiency rating for ACs, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not astounding though, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
+SEER is an efficiency rating for air conditioners, and the bigger the number, the more efficient it is.
+The difference between 23.5 and 26 is not great though, and the efficiency differs depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the system is at heating.
-We can see from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the system you choose.
-The largest difference between the two is that heat pumps can also heat your home while an AC can't.
+Notice from these examples when comparing efficiency ratings, air conditioners are about equal, if not a little better depending on the system you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC technician who has experience in your region before settling on a heat pump.
-If the equipment just isn't right for your climate, you could have extremely high electric bills.
+HVAC technician who has experience in your region before settling on a heat pump.
+If the equipment just isn't right for your climate, you could have very high electric bills.
 Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.
+This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?